 Partnership Operation - Defined as two or more persons who have agreed on the amount of their contribution (capital and effort) and the distribution of profits.
-Co-ownership of land by husband and wife or joint filing of income tax forms by husband and wife DOES NOT constitute a partnership, unless a sea tolling by riusuaria and wile DOES 3/10 Constitute a partnership, unless a specific agreement to share contributions, decisionmaking, profits, and liabilities exists.
-Production under contract or under a share rental agreement DOES NOT constitute a partnership.
+Co-ownership of land by husband and wife or joint filling of income tax forms by husband and wife DOES NOT constitute a partnership, unless a specific agreement to share contributions, decisionmaking, profits, and liabilities exists.
+Production under contract or under a share rental agreement DOES NOT constitute a partnership